simeononsecurity/simeononsecurity.ch/content/guides/windows-command-line-master-file-management/index.en.md

 ## Windows File Management with Command Line

 In the world of Windows operating systems, efficient **file management** is crucial for organizing your data, optimizing storage, and streamlining your workflow.
 While graphical interfaces provide user-friendly ways to manage files, the command line offers a powerful and flexible alternative.
-In this article, we will delve into various command-line techniques for **copying**, **moving**, **renaming**, and **deleting** files, along with exploring more advanced file manipulation using the `xcopy` command and the usage of wildcards.
+In this article, we will dig into various command-line techniques for **copying**, **moving**, **renaming**, and **deleting** files, along with exploring more advanced file manipulation using the `xcopy` command and the usage of wildcards.